 At the National Brain Research Center (NBRC), scientists tested the herb on mice with Alzheimer’s.
 After 20 days of treatment cognitive performance of the mice improved significantly.
 At the end of 30 days, their brain function had returned to normal and the amyloid plaques that had been present in the mice’s brains were reduced.

 Moreover, the study showed that rather than altering brain chemistry directly, ashwagandha boosts a protein in the liver.
 This protein clears amyloid from the brain.

 Researchers caution that it’s too early for human trials of ashwagandha for Alzheimer’s.
 Although the dose given to mice was effective, it was very high.
 In high doses, the herb has shown to have a hypnotic effect, cause drowsiness and provoke intestinal problems.
 It’s also not recommended for people with hyperthyroidism or women who are pregnant.

-Studies on ashwagandha show its promise as a treatment for memory loss and dementia in humans.
+Studies show its promise as a treatment for memory loss and dementia in humans.
 But it’s still too early to tell whether it will someday become an alternative Alzheimer’s therapy.

 Like any other remedy not prescribed by a doctor, people considering ashwagandha should consult with a physician to determine any potential drug interactions or side effects.
 Always talk to your doctor before you change your treatment regimen.

 Have you used ashwagandha?
 What effects did you see?